tatpongkatanyukul/Collaborative/Unit104.md

   * The lack of reproducibility of research findings has been repeatedly identified as an issue in modern science
   * Approaches to improving on the reproducibility include revising methodologies and giving detailed insight into how studies were conducted.
   * Psychology may need about 10000 subjects to be a reliable data, but experiments typically were conducted on about 50 subjects.
+  * Modern, sophisticated research questions would often require a large number of participants for the study to reveal the "true effect"
+  * Large datasets ("Big Data") are thought of as an opportunity to address the reocurring issue of undersized study populations.